 UPDATE: Want a dual-density self-thrusting dildo at a lower price?
 Check out the BMS Naked Addiction 9″ thruster!

 Other Velvet Thruster attachments

 My parcel from Velvet Thruster also included the Walter anal bead attachment, which I have only used in my butt once on the lowest setting.
 I think my butt is just much more of a diva and control freak, and I’d rather hand-thrust beads or a plug.
 (Pssst!
 If you’re eyeing that beautifully striped plug in the photos, that’s the Avant Pride P6.
 You’re welcome.)

 Currently, SheVibe sells the Thrusters separately, and you can’t swap the dildos.
-Mine came with detachable dildos because it’s a sample of their newer, upgraded version.
-There are of other textured attachments you could get, but none of them are especially appealing to me for deep penetration.
+There are other textured attachments you could get, but none of them are especially appealing to me for deep penetration.
 I like to jiggle textures in place with short thrusts as the Stronic Surf would.